Justin Champion

 Justin Champion (1960 – 10 June 2020) was a British historian and educator.
 He was head of the Department of History at Royal Holloway, University of London (RHUL) between 2005 and 2010.

 Early life and education

 Champion was born in Gloucester, where his father was a designer for a local aircraft manufacturer.
-His father won a scholarship to study at Cambridge, where he read English and became president of the Junior Common Room at King's College.
-This experience left an enduring impression on the young Champion who went on to study at Churchill College, Cambridge.
+His father had won a scholarship to study at Cambridge, where he read English and became president of the Junior Common Room at King's College.
+This experience left an enduring impression on the young Champion, who went on to study at Churchill College, Cambridge.

 Champion progressed to study his PhD at Cambridge University, completing his thesis in 1989.
 Of his time at Cambridge, one contemporary described how Champion 'cut a distinctive figure – the vigorous stride, the mane of golden blond hair, a frank and direct manner.
 He seemed rather different from and more engaging than the rest of the 17th-century research crowd'.